fotock/Developing-iOS-8-Apps-with-Swift/Lecture16.md

   If you are offering the Camera on iPad, then full-screen is preferred.

-  Remember: on iPad, it’s Camera OR Photo Library (not both at the same time).
+  Remember: on iPad, it's Camera OR Photo Library (not both at the same time).

 ### Delegate will be notified when user is done
 ```swift